21 Surprisingly Simple Ways to Save Money on Pet Care

 For example, some of the negative behaviors associated with not spaying or neutering dogs and cats can be expensive.

-Unspayed cats can damage furniture and carpet spraying urine on them to attract males.
-Unneutered dogs can be more violent, leading to possible lawsuits if they attack people.
+Unspayed cats can damage furniture and carpet by spraying urine on them to attract males.
+Unneutered dogs can be more violent, leading to injuries or possible lawsuits if they attack people.